Quick Facts

 Rough rides, dangerous stations

 Although there is no record of the exact number of stations along the Pony Express route, historians estimate that there were about 190.
 The station keeper’s responsibilities included the saddled readiness of a change horse for the incoming rider and the keeping of an accurate record of the riders’ arrival and departure times.
 The distance between stations, determined by the distance a good horse could run at a full gallop over that particular terrain, was usually 10–15 miles (16–24 km).
 In flat country, where the trail was not difficult, stations were farther apart; in the mountains they were closer together.
-Some of the worst locations in terms of access to natural resources and vulnerability to Indian attack were between Salt Lake City and Carson City, Nevada, but it was dangerous working in any of the isolated, indefensible cabins, most of which could be easily overrun.
+Some of the worst locations in terms of access to natural resources and vulnerability to attacks by Native American groups were between Salt Lake City and Carson City, Nevada, but it was dangerous working in any of the isolated, indefensible cabins, most of which could be easily overrun.

 Not much is known about the stations themselves, but in most cases they were hardly built for comfort.
 Most of the relay posts consisted of small simple cabins, with a few stalls and a corral for the horses.
 All but the best stations had dirt floors.
 Glass windows were unknown, and the furniture often consisted of empty wooden crates.
 Food at the smaller stations was little more than sufficient to keep the workers from starvation: cured meats, dried fruit, flour for bread baked in an open fire, molasses, pickles, coffee, and cornmeal.
 The home stations were much bigger, with extra sleeping quarters for a couple of riders.
 Here a rider could eat at a more leisurely pace, chat with the station keeper and his assistants, and above all get a good rest in preparation for his next demanding trip.